The Island and Firth of Crueloar

 Flag: three triangular banners flown from a single pole: white, white, black

 History: The island of Crueloar is located in the great shallows of the Farie Sea.
-During the Nomar era slave galleys traveling North-South used it both as a marker for when they had gotten close enough to Thab to start assessing inventory and as warning to avoid the shallows.
+During the Nomar era slave galleys traveling North-South used sight of the Island as a marker for when they had gotten close enough to Thab to start assessing inventory and as warning to avoid the shallows.
 Upon first sight of Crueloar a 15 degree adjustment is generally made away from the island either west or east.
-When the slave galleys came parallel to the island it was customary to drop those slaves that were dead or felt to be unfit for market.
-The current was such that the bodies were carried directly to Crueloar.
-The spirits of these unburied dead were bound to this plane inside their unlamented bodies.
+When the slave galleys came parallel to the island it was customary to drop those slaves that were dead or unfit for market.
+The ocean current was such that the bodies were carried directly to Crueloar.
+The spirits of these unburied dead were bound to this plain inside their unlamented bodies.
 This resulted in the hellish animations that aimlessly roamed the island for years.
 It was several generations ago that orcish raiding galleys began to strike ships passing along the shallows.
 It was believed that orcish pirates had set up a colony on Crueloar and mapped the shallows.
 For forty years the lanes of shipping were harassed from Crueloar, and the Orcish pirates amassed the combined fortunes of many merchants princes.

 Shortly after the city and firth were secured gems, emeralds, were discovered in the outer banks of the firth.
-The source of wealth and possession of a defensible free port lead most of Kernin’s Captains to stay on the island.
+The source of wealth and possession of a defensible free port lead most of Kernin's Captains to stay on the island.
 The piracy did not stop, but slowed.
 The new Kingdoms of Beerjam, and Reku outlawed most of the old Nomar ways including slavery and magic.
-The slavers, rather than fight the pirates or be forced out of business, took Crueloar to be the slave market.
+The slavers, rather than fight the pirates or be forced out of business, began using Crueloar as clandestine slave market.
 For these reason the riches of Crueloar have become legend and so has its depravity.

 Crueloar information for the discerning traveler: